sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 #### Bitcoin Network Notes

-Bitcoin has retained the 10min block times from it's inception, but block sizes have been changed (in a way) with the introduction of SegWit[^11] to a maximum of 4MB for native SegWit transactions, and 1MB for "legacy" transactions.
+Bitcoin has retained the 10min block times from its inception, but block sizes have been changed (in a way) with the introduction of SegWit[^11] to a maximum of 4MB for native SegWit transactions, and 1MB for "legacy" transactions.
 To provide the optimal network conditions for this comparison, I am assuming a 100% native SegWit adoption, something that is not even close to reality, but provides a better picture of what is *possible* in Bitcoin natively.